dotnet/csharplang/proposals/inline-arrays.md

 This proposal plans to address the many limitations of https://github.com/dotnet/csharpstandard/blob/draft-v8/standard/unsafe-code.md#228-fixed-size-buffers.
 Specifically it aims to allow:
-- accesing elements of struct types utilizing [InlineArrayAttribute](https://github.com/dotnet/runtime/issues/61135) feature;
+- accessing elements of struct types utilizing [InlineArrayAttribute](https://github.com/dotnet/runtime/issues/61135) feature;
 - the declaration of inline arrays for managed and unmanaged types in a `struct`, `class`, or `interface`.

 And provide language safety verification for them.